sandravizz/Data-breach-analysis/README.md

 - [EDA using arquero.js and plot](/Users/sandrabecker/Data-breach-analysis/EDA)
 - Creating a storyline based on the most interesting patterns discovered in the EDA
 - Designing different data visualisation options using d3.js
-- Writing the [blog post](https://www.bitsight.com/blog/what-data-breaches-tell-us-analysis-17000-us-data-breaches)including the final interactive visualisations
+- Writing the [blog post](https://www.bitsight.com/blog/what-data-breaches-tell-us-analysis-17000-us-data-breaches) including the final interactive visualisations

 ## Challenges